 - His Own Worst Enemy: Literally.
 His own Shadow tipped off Akechi that the director was falsifying his cases; naturally, the director had no idea who could have betrayed this information.

 - Karmic Death: It seems only fitting that he meets his demise via mental shutdown—the exact same fate as the many people he gladly arranged to be disposed of under Shido's orders.

 - Mole in Charge: Helps the Conspiracy out by ensuring evidence against the Conspiracy and its leader never comes to light.

 - No Name Given: He is unnamed over the course of the story.

-- Police Brutality: He has the protagonist drugged after his men capture and brutalize him during the prologue.
+- Police Brutality: He has his men capture, brutalize and drug Joker during the prologue.

 - Professional Butt-Kisser: Practically every conversation he has with Shido ends up with him dabbling praise on his boss.
 Most notable example is when he backtracks himself into complimenting Shido for coming up with the plan to destroy the Phantom Thieves, even though it's implied that it was Akechi who came up with it instead.